smithjasonm/tictactoe/README.md

 ### Playing a Game

 Player 1 of a game, who plays "X," is the user who created the game.
 Player 2, who plays "O," is the player who joined the game.
 Once a game has two players, the first player may make the first play.
 To make the play, the user clicks on an empty space on the game grid.
-An "x" will appear, and it will now be the second player's turn.
+An "X" will appear, and it will now be the second player's turn.
 The game progresses in this manner until a player wins or resigns or the game is drawn.
 The current status of the game appears below the game along with a button, if the game is ongoing, to resign.
 When the game is completed, it will appear in each user's list of recent games.

 ### Playing Again
 At the conclusion of a game, each player will have the option of inviting the other player to play again.
 When a user clicks the appropriate button to play again, the user's opponent is given the choice either to accept the invitation or to decline it.
 If the invited user accepts the invitation, a new game will be created to which both users will be redirected.
 If the user declines the invitation, the inviting player will be informed of the decision.
 If the invited user leaves the game page before making a decision, or fails to respond within a given time, the inviting user will notified that the other user failed to respond or was otherwise unavailable to play again.